 Concept of Operations (CONOPS)

-The CONOPS diagram in Figure 4.1 below shows the full design motivation for the FireTracker System.
+The CONOPS diagram in Figure 4.1 below shows the full design motivation for INFERNO.
 The specific elements of this motivation are differentiated by their relevance to the defined scope of this project.
-Elements of the CONOPS which fall outside of the project scope, such as the Mother Rover’s mobility requirements, will need to be simulated during system tests.
-The remaining deliverable elements shown in Figure 4.1 will be implemented and tested as functioning systems through both small-scale tests for individual design goals and as a full flight test mimicking the scenario shown in the CONOPS diagram to validate the full system.
+Elements of the CONOPS, which fall outside of the project scope, such as the Mother Rover’s mobility requirements, will need to be simulated during system tests.
+The remaining deliverable elements shown in Figure 4.1 will be implemented and tested as functioning systems through both small-scale tests for individual design goals and as a full flight test scenario shown in the CONOPS diagram to validate the full system.

 Figure 4.1 Project Concept of Operations (CONOPS)